SCSDC-co/FIMA/README.md

 - `scripts/build-run.sh`
   - This is the script used to build, run or both the program

+- `scripts/get-cli11-latest.sh`
+  - This is the script used the get the latest version of `cli11`

 > [!IMPORTANT]
 > All the scripts should be run in the `scripts/` directory, so make sure to cd into it